boyleconnor/boyleconnor.github.io/sklearn_f1_bug.md

 ```

 Maybe there's some new implementation detail that changed the order of operations, so it's producing a different
 rounding error?
-That seems like a really big difference, though.
+That seems like a *really* big difference, though.
 I'm getting a little nervous now; let's just look at a
-class-by-class classification report for the new classifier:
+full classification report for the new classifier:

 ```
 >>> print(sklearn.metrics.classification_report(pokemon_dataset["pokemon"], pokemon_dataset["classifier_2_prediction"], zero_division=1.0))